 This is a post that discusses the importance of taking good, hand-written notes, which are -importantly- phrased in your own words.

-As a corollary, it is also a post about why slides are useless.
+As a corollary, it is also a post about why slides are inferior in comparison.

 That’s about all that needs to be said.
 The rest of this article is an explanation of why.